LauTheDane/LAU_SKINNING/README.md

 ## Guidelines

-When using my skins, do not take credit for having made the skins, if you want to use them on a possible.
-FiveM server, please contact me via Discord.
+When using my skins, do not take credit for having made the skins, if you want to use them on a possible FiveM server, please contact me on Discord.

 ### Contact